 Your aim should be to make your website much faster so people don’t wait for the product pages to load.
 There are a couple of useful tools to test out the performance of your eCommerce website.

-Pingdom Tools is a tool that enables you to test the performance of your site through multiple test server locations:
+Pingdom Tools is a tool that enables you to assess your website’s performance using different server locations:

-Google’s PageSpeed Insights is simple to use.
-All you have to do is enter the URL you want to test, and click on ‘Analyze.
+Google’s PageSpeed Insights works similarly to Pingdom.
+Just enter the URL of your choice, and click ‘Analyze.
 PageSpeed Insights can provide you with detailed information about your site speed, and how you can improve it.
-It tells you all about the aspects that need improvements, and provides you with advice on what to do next:

-Even more, PageSpeed Insights provides you with speed analysis for the desktop and mobile versions of your site.
+The tool also provides you with speed analysis for both the desktop and mobile versions of your site.

 Low Social Media Interaction

-Social media is one of the biggest channels where you can attract attention from your target customers.
-Pay attention to how you share your content and your product there, namely:
+Social media is one of the biggest channels for attracting people’s attention.
+Be mindful of how you share your content and your product there, namely:

 - Ensure that you have a nice thumbnail/image which is appealing and prominent.